Weird Science

 Homopolar Motor

 What exactly is a motor?
-Broadly speaking, a motor is a device that converts another form of energy into mechanical energy.
-Motors can draw from various energy sources — combustion engines use thermal energy from fuel combustion, while electric motors generate mechanical power using electrical energy.
+In simple terms, a motor is a device that converts one form of energy into mechanical energy.
+Motors can draw from different energy sources.
+Combustion engines use thermal energy from burning fuel, while electric motors generate mechanical power from electrical energy.

-Electric motors can be classified in many ways based on their construction and operating principles.
-One of the primary distinctions is the type of electric current used: some motors run on direct current (DC), while others operate using alternating current (AC).
+Electric motors can be classified in many ways, depending on their design and how they operate.
+One of the main distinctions is the type of electric current they use.
+Some motors run on direct current (DC), while others operate on alternating current (AC).

-The first working electric motor powered by direct current was built by Michael Faraday and demonstrated in 1821 in London.
-This was the so-called homopolar or unipolar motor.
+The first working electric motor powered by direct current was built by Michael Faraday and demonstrated in London in 1821.
+It was known as the homopolar, or unipolar, motor.

 Michael Faraday (1791–1867) was a self-taught British physicist and chemist who became one of the most influential scientists in history.
-He highly valued experimentation as a path to discovery, while also giving due importance to theoretical understanding.
-Faraday investigated the effects of electric current on metallic conductors and electrolytes (he formulated the laws of electrolysis, which bear his name).
-He also discovered and described electromagnetic induction and self-induction, laying the foundation for modern electrodynamics.
-Additionally, he built the first electric generator and the direct current motor.
+He valued experimentation as a key path to discovery but also emphasized the importance of theory.
+Faraday studied how electric current affects metallic conductors and electrolytes, formulating the laws of electrolysis that bear his name.
+He also discovered electromagnetic induction and self-induction, laying the groundwork for modern electrodynamics.
+In addition, he built the first electric generator and the first direct current motor.

 Warning: Large neodymium magnets can be dangerous.
-Handle them with extreme care.
-If a finger gets caught between two magnets, removing it may be extremely difficult and painful.
+Handle them with great care.
+If a finger gets caught between two magnets, it may be extremely difficult and painful to remove.

 Fig. 1

-For the experiment to work properly, the magnet’s surface must be electrically conductive.
+For the experiment to work correctly, the magnet’s surface must be electrically conductive.

-The most important component is the rotating part — the rotor (Fig. 1C) — which is made from a piece of 0.5 mm (0.02 in) thick uninsulated copper wire.
-Fig. 2 shows the rotor design in more detail.
-The upper part of the wire is bent into a small loop A, which acts as the axis of rotation.
-The lower part of the rotor forms a ring B, slightly wider than the magnet’s diameter — by a few millimeters (around 0.1–0.2 in).
-This construction provides good stability.
-The rotor must be as well balanced as possible.
+The key component is the rotating part, called the rotor (Fig. 1C).
+It is made from a piece of 0.5 mm (0.02 in) thick uninsulated copper wire.
+Figure 2 shows the rotor design in more detail.
+The upper part of the wire is bent into a small loop (A), which serves as the axis of rotation.
+The lower part forms a ring (B) that is slightly wider than the magnet’s diameter by a few millimeters (about 0.1–0.2 in).
+This design provides good stability, and the rotor should be as well balanced as possible.

 Fig. 2